 Carl has extensive experience with political party conventions and methods of voting & elections.
 His interest in parliamentary procedure began when he was a student at the University of Maine, Orono in the mid-1970’s.
 He has a Masters in Public Administration and has served as a small Town Manager.
 He has been the Parliamentarian of the Maine Democratic State Committee, the Maine Democratic State Convention and has been hired as a Moderator for Town Meetings and Regional School Unit Budget Meetings.

 Carl has served as a presenter at multiple NEAP conferences.
-He previously served as NEAP Parliamentarian from 2015-17.
+He previously served as NEAP Parliamentarian from 2015-17 and as NEAP Vice President from 2017-21.

 Thomas Holmes of Rhode Island has been a student member of the National Association of Parliamentarians (NAP) since 2017.
 He has served as secretary of the NAP Electronic Unit (eNAP) and as chair of the eNAP Nominating and Membership Committees (2018).
 He now serves eNAP as Vice President and Secretary and chairs both the Membership and Education Committees.
 He is also chair of the Nominating Committee for the New England Association of Parliamentarians.
 He served as a member of the EAP Education Committee.